colmap/colmap/doc/cli.rst

 Command-line Interface
 ======================

-The command-line interface provides access to most of COLMAP's functionality for automated scripting.
-Each core functionality uses a different executable that is accessible through ``colmap [command]`` if you installed COLMAP (execute ``colmap -h`` to list the available commands) or inside the ``src/exe/*`` folder if you run COLMAP from the CMake build folder.
+The command-line interface provides access to all of COLMAP's functionality for automated scripting.
+Each core functionality is implemented as a command to the ``colmap`` executable.
+Run ``colmap -h`` to list the available commands (or ``COLMAP.bat -h`` under Windows).
+Note that if you run COLMAP from the CMake build folder, the executable is located at ``./src/exe/colmap``.
+To start the graphical user interface, run ``colmap gui``.

 Example
 -------